LIV rebel Mickelson wants more PGA Tour memories

 "My preference is to be able to choose which path I would like," he said.

-"I gave as much back to the PGA Tour and the game of golf that I could throughout my 30 years here, and through my accomplishments on the course I've earned a lifetime membership.
+"I gave as much back to the PGA Tour and the game of golf that I could throughout my 30 years here, and through my accomplishments on the course, I've earned a lifetime membership.

 "I intend to keep that and then choose which events to play and not."